martini-drinker/wsearch/README.md

 # wsearch
-Simple function to search values (or properties) in objects by RegExp.
+Simple function to search values (or keys) in objects by RegExp.
 ## Installation
 - from package manager
 ```